-We've focused on revenue trends, but should mention that Cochlear's bottom line was helped by a \$33 million, 9.0 percent decline in operating expenses.
-Travel and conference expenses shrunk to virtually nothing.
-This, of course, is not unique to Cochlear and plenty of corporate bean counters will be Zooming in on making these savings permanent.
+As usual we've focused on revenue trends, but we should mention that Cochlear's bottom line was helped by a \$33 million, nine percent decline in operating expenses.

+One key reason was that travel and conference expenses shrunk to virtually nothing.
+This, of course, is not unique to Cochlear and plenty of corporate bean counters will be Zooming in on how to make these savings more permanent.